daformat/typographer.js/README.md

 ## Disclaimer

 This is very much a **work in progress** and you may not find it suitable for your own needs.
-You can contribute in a lot of ways to improve this project: by submitting pull requests or simply documenting your country’s own typographic conventions.
+You can contribute in a lot of ways to improve this project: by submitting pull requests, suggesting ideas, or documenting your country’s own typographic conventions.

 ## Usage